-Where is palliative care provided at the Cancer Centre at Kingston General Hospital?
+Where is palliative care provided at the Cancer Centre at Kingston General Hospital SITE?

-There are daily palliative care clinics at the Cancer Centre.
-If your oncologist (cancer doctor) requests that the palliative care team see you, you will be phoned at home to make an appointment time with the palliative care team.
+- In hospital: The palliative care team is available for patients and families admitted to KGH.
+Upon request from your admitting doctor, the palliative care team will visit you in your hospital room. - Cancer Centre: There are daily palliative care clinics at the Cancer Centre.
+If your oncologist (cancer doctor) requests an assessment by the palliative care team, you will be phoned at home to arrange an appointment time with the palliative care team.